martin0300/GDPS-Editor-2.2-Save-Extractor/README.md

     - If an error occurs, proceed to the [Troubleshooting section](#login-failure)
 10. Go back to the main menu and click settings -> Account again
 11. Click Save and wait for it to finish
+    - If an error occurs, proceed to the [Troubleshooting section](#backup-failed--data-size-limit-exceeded)
 12. Wait for script to write: **Finished**
 13. Browse the save data from the folder **saveFiles** using **https://gdcolon.com/gdsave/**
 14. **Important!
 If you don't do this you will lose internet access on your device!**